saivikasravuru/portfolio/README.md

 This website is designed as a professional and responsive portfolio, highlighting who I am and what I do.
 With an **About Me** section, selected projects, and a functional **Contact Form**, this portfolio demonstrates my skills in **HTML**, **CSS**, and **JavaScript**.

-## 🚀 Live Demo

-You can explore the live version of my portfolio here: [Portfolio on Vercel](https://portfolio-eight-sandy-19.vercel.app/)

----

 ## 🔧 Technologies Used